Passing the torch to the next generation of societal leaders

 The initiative aims at bringing together a diverse community of 40 talented emerging leaders.
 The selection of participants is designed to ensure a broad representation of different personalities, sectors, activities, backgrounds, areas of interests.
 It also pays attention to gender and linguistic balance.

 The central part of the application focuses on personality and motivation to join the Belgium’s 40 under 40 community.
 Applicants are invited to describe in one page (maximum 6.000 characters, in English) why they should be selected!
-Here are a few guidelines about what we are looking for in the application: why do you want to join, what can you bring to this initiative, what do you expect from it, what are your leadership and impact achievements, what societal challenge(s) inspire you and why, what do you think you could change in society if you were given the opportunity, what are your personal and leadership development objectives…
+We will pay attention whether applications are written by AI, as we are looking for authentic and personal testimonials rather than auto-generated stories…

 Initial societal footprint